bio

 short version

-Bálint Gyevnár is a penultimate year PhD student at the University of Edinburgh supervised by Stefano Albrecht, Shay Cohen, and Chris Lucas.
-He focuses on building socially aligned explainable AI technologies for end users, drawing on research from multiple disciplines including autonomous systems, cognitive science, natural language processing, and the law.
+Bálint Gyevnár is a final year PhD student at the University of Edinburgh supervised by Stefano Albrecht, Shay Cohen, and Chris Lucas.
+He focuses on building human-aligned explainable AI technologies for autonomous systems, drawing on research from multiple disciplines including reinforcement learning, cognitive science, natural language processing, and human-computer interaction.
 His goal is to create safer and more trustworthy autonomous systems that everyone can use and trust appropriately regardless of their knowledge of AI systems.
-He authored or co-authored several works at high-profile conferences such as ECAI, AAMAS, ICRA, and IROS, and has been the recipient of multiple early career research awards from Stanford, UK Research and Innovation, and IEEE Intelligent Transportation Systems Society.
+He authored or co-authored several works at high-profile conferences such as CHI, AAAI, AAMAS, ECAI, ICRA, and IROS, and has been the recipient of multiple early career research awards from Stanford University, UK Research and Innovation, and IEEE Intelligent Transportation Systems Society.

 long version

-Bálint Gyevnár is a penultimate year PhD student at the School of Informatics at the University of Edinburgh supervised by Stefano Albrecht, Shay Cohen, and Chris Lucas.
-He is a member of the Centre for Doctoral Training in Natural Language Processing; the Institute for Language, Cognition and Computation; and the Autonomous Agents Research Group.
-He focuses on building socially aligned explainable AI technologies for end users, drawing on research from multiple disciplines including autonomous systems, cognitive science, natural language processing, and the law.
+Bálint Gyevnár is a final year PhD student in the School of Informatics at the University of Edinburgh supervised by Stefano Albrecht, Shay Cohen, and Chris Lucas.
+He is a member of the Autonomous Agents Research Group; the Centre for Doctoral Training in Natural Language Processing; and the Institute for Language, Cognition and Computation.
+He focuses on building human-aligned explainable AI technologies for autonomous systems, drawing on research from multiple disciplines including reinforcement learning, cognitive science, natural language processing, and human-computer interaction.
 His goal is to create safer and more trustworthy autonomous systems that everyone can use and trust appropriately regardless of their knowledge of AI systems.

-He authored or co-authored several works at high-profile conferences such as ECAI, AAMAS, ICRA, and IROS, and has been the recipient of multiple early career research awards from Stanford, UK Research and Innovation, and IEEE Intelligent Transportation Systems Society.
+He authored or co-authored several works at high-profile conferences such as CHI, AAAI, AAMAS, ECAI, ICRA, and IROS, and has been the recipient of multiple early career research awards from Stanford University, UK Research and Innovation, and IEEE Intelligent Transportation Systems Society.

 photo